TykTechnologies/tyk-docs/tyk-docs/content/tyk-apis.md

 ---
 title: Tyk APIs Hub
-description: Tyk API hub.
-In this section you will find OpenAPI docs for Tyk API Gateway, Tyk Dashboard and other Tyk products
+description: The Tyk API Hub.
+In this section you will find OpenAPI docs for the APIs for Tyk Gateway, Tyk Dashboard and other Tyk products
 tags: ["swagger", "REST", "Tyk APIs", "Tyk OpenAPI Specs APIs", "OPenAPI", "OAS" ]
 aliases:
   - /tyk-oas/